 The annual management fees charged by both Allan Gray and Orbis are included in the TER.
-The TER is a measure of the actual expenses incurred by the Fund over a one and three-year period (annualised).
-Since Fund returns are quoted after deduction of these expenses, the TER should not be deducted from the published returns (refer to page 4 for further information).
+The TER is a measure of the actual expenses incurred by the Fund over a one and three-vear period (annualised).
+Since Fund returns are guoted after deduction of these expenses, the TER should not be deducted from the published returns (refer to page 4 for further information).
 Transaction costs are disclosed separately.

-Top 10 share holdings on 30 June 2025 (SA and Foreign)
+Top 10 share holdings on 30 June 2025 (SA and Foreign) (updated quarterly)7